-The UW Medicine Virtual Clinic is available to people of all ages, including children, from anywhere in the U.S. (50 states).
+The UW Medicine Virtual Clinic has two medical practices available.
+The Urgent Care medical service is available to people of all ages, including children, from anywhere in the U.S. (50 states).
+The COVID-19 medical service is available to people of all ages, including children in Washington State only.
 You do not have to be a UW Medicine patient to use the clinic.

 The UW Medicine Virtual Clinic can be used for minor illnesses and injuries, saving you a trip to your family physician.
 Virtual visits should not replace a relationship with a primary care provider (PCP).
 If you don't have a PCP, we can help you find one.

-The UW Medicine Virtual Clinic is available 24/7 for urgent care.
-Healthcare providers can treat many common illnesses and injuries, such as:
+The UW Medicine Virtual Clinic is available 24/7 for urgent care and COVID-19 evaluations.
+Medical providers can treat many common illnesses and injuries, such as:

 - Cold or sinus infections